 Mung beans are an alkaline food with a high source of nutrients including manganese, potassium, magnesium, folate, copper, zinc and various B vitamins.

 They are a filling food containing both carbohydrates resistant starch and proteins.
 They also have a low GI (glycemic index) which means they offer a slow release of energy into the bloodstream due to the slow breakdown of carbohydrates.
-Because of
+Because of their high nutrient density, mung beans are considered useful in defending against several chronic, age-related diseases, including heart disease, cancer, diabetes, and obesity.

 Clinical evidence continues to show that plant-derived foods have various potential health benefits, including lowering inflammation.
 Among plant-based sources of protein and nutrients, mung beans are one of the healthiest sources of plant protein out there.
 As the Journal of Chemistry Central puts it, “mung beans have biological activities including antioxidant, antimicrobial, anti-inflammatory, antidiabetic, antihypertensive, lipid metabolism accommodation, antihypertensive and antitumor effects.”2